Page Reviewed / Updated - January 27, 2021

 In addition to the state specific programs that assist in covering the cost of elderly care in Rhode Island, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.

-As one can see, the cost of senior care varies greatly across the state of Rhode Island.
+As one can see, the cost of senior care is quite high across the state of Rhode Island.
 Given this, it’s important that one check with a number of care providers to find the most affordable care.
 Our organization has partnered with several other organizations that are able to match care needs with affordable, high quality providers in the geographic location in which one desires.
 Click here to find affordable senior care.

 For more information about the costs and resources available in Rhoda Island cities, click on the links below.